OpenCalib/SensorX2car/camera2car/README.md

 ## Manual calibration
-A manual calibration tool for camera2car calibration.
+A manual tool to calibrate the rotation matrix from camera to car.

 ### Prerequisites
-- Cmake
 - opencv 3.4
 - eigen 3
 - PCL 1.9